MichaelOreillyMor/AsteroidsDemo/README TO-DO.txt

 -----High priority tasks-----

+-create a child class for the shotgun.
+BasicGun, SpecialGun (listen to an event for reloading, max ammunition...), Shotgun
+- avoid trail particles glich, they dont change position in screen

 -Secondary gun it´s loaded +1 when you hit an asteroid with a rocket, max 3 ammunition.
 -Define a max velocity for all the asteroids independently of stage.